 The Sam Houston Area Council offers many camping opportunities for Cub Scouts.
 Packs and districts offer additional camping opportunities.

-Day Camp (summer) is hosted by districts in your area.
+Day Camp (June) is hosted by districts in your area.
 Scouts earn rank advancements, shoot BB guns and archery, learn Scout skills, play sports and games and make crafts.
 Individual Scouts can register for this awesome opportunity.
 Day camps are held in June for four to five days and are held at various times during the day.
 You can attend a camp hosted by any district so find a camp that is convenient to your summer schedule.